 - Fish Oils: Fish oils containing Omega-3 and Omega-6 Fatty Acids are beneficial for arthritic pets due to their natural anti-inflammatory actions.
 Please use a veterinary-grade fish oil product, as human-grade products have a different ratio of Omega 3 and Omega 6 Fatty Acids to those required in animals.

-- Prescription Joint Diet: Hill’s and Royal Canin both produce prescription diets specially formulated for arthritic pets.
-These diets contain various ingredients such as eicosapentaenoic acid (EPA), glucosamine, chondroitin, and antioxidants that work synergistically to reduce joint pain and inflammation.
+- Prescription Joint Diet: Royal Canin produce prescription diets specially formulated for arthritic pets.
+These diet contain various ingredients such as eicosapentaenoic acid (EPA), glucosamine, chondroitin, and antioxidants that work synergistically to reduce joint pain and inflammation.

 - Weight Management: weight loss for obese patients is a crucial aspect to managing osteoarthritis, as excess weight leads to increased load bearing on the joint and pain.
-Hill’s Prescription Metabolic + Mobility Diet is the best option for these pets; please talk to your vet for more information.
+Royal Canin Satiety and mobility C2P+ is the best option for these pets; please talk to your vet for more information.

 - Exercise Moderation and Physiotherapy: a moderate amount of low-impact exercises such as swimming and leash walking are recommended for your pet.
 This is important to maintain muscle tone to provide mechanical support to joints.
 Physiotherapy is also available in the form of underwater treadmills.
 Be careful not to over-exercise your pet as this may exacerbate and worsen osteoarthritis.